 In addition to the day to day work undertaken on integrity matters, FFA has a dedicated FFA Integrity Unit.
 The primary purpose of the FFA Integrity Unit is to formalise FFA’s focus on specific matters that may impact the sporting integrity of football in Australia.
 The FFA Integrity Unit is comprised of the following members:

 General Manager Leagues – Chair (currently Tracey Scott);

 Head of Legal, Business Affairs and Integrity (currently Tim Holden);

 Head of Hyundai A-League and Westfield W-League (currently Greg O’Rourke);

-Head of Head of Community, Football Development and Women’s Football (currently Emma Highwood);
+Head of Community, Football Development and Women’s Football (currently Emma Highwood);

-Head of Medical (currently Dr Mark Jones);
+Head of Medical (currently Dr Mark Jones); and

 Legal Counsel - Secretariat (currently Will Aplin).